tskit-dev/pyslim/docs/development.rst

 - Install the development requirements using
   ``python3 -m pip install -r requirements/development.txt``.
-- Run the tests to ensure everything has worked: ``python3 -m nose -vs``.
+- Run the tests to ensure everything has worked: ``python3 -m pytest tests``.
 These should all pass.
 - Make your changes in a local branch, and open a pull request on GitHub when you are ready.
 Please make sure that (a) the tests pass before you open the pull request; and